By Mike Loughrin, CEO of Transformance Advisors

 Lean is Number 1

-There are also many organizations where solid lean programs exist in one functional area, but senior executives have not seen the possibilities, or they lack the courage, to expand lean to all functional areas.
+There are also many organizations where solid Lean programs exist in one functional area, but senior executives have not seen the possibilities, or they lack the courage, to include all functional areas.

 Common Elements

-To understand the gap between the leaders achieving big gains and the laggards taking small steps, let’s explore the common elements of lean transformation programs.
+To understand the gap between the leaders achieving big gains and the laggards taking small steps, let’s explore the common elements of effective Lean Transformation programs.

-Our research and experience indicates the following four ingredients are key indicators of success:
+Our research and experience indicates the following 3 components are key indicators of success:

 Leaders vs. Laggards

-Using these four indicators of success, let’s examine the differences between the leaders and the laggards:
+Using these 3 components of success, let’s examine the differences between the leaders and the laggards:

 Leaders